Shorter quantum circuits via single-qubit gate approximation

 As observed by \cite{Campbell2017,Hastings2017}, the constraints imposed by~\propos{diagonal-mixing-condition} admit quadratically better scaling in $\varepsilon$ as compared to approximation without mixing (\propos{segment-condition}), which would require $|r \cos(\delta)| \ge \sqrt{1 - \varepsilon^2/4}$.

 Evenly splitting the error as in~\propos{diagonal-mixing-condition} does not yield optimal solutions in general.
 A better approach is to first find a cheap (but possibly poor) approximation of the target.
 With the first approximation fixed, a search region for the second approximation can be defined.
 In particularly, this is useful when identity is a sufficiently good under-rotated or over-rotated approximation to the target rotation.
 This happens in practice when approximating Fourier angles.
-See \cref{appendix:optimal-mixing-solutions} for a detailed treatment.
+We give a detailed treatment in \cref{appendix:optimal-mixing-solutions}.

 The main technical component of \cref{thm:unitary-mixture-diamond-distance} is to show that the twirled mixture $p\mathcal{T}_{U_1}(\rho) + (1-p)\mathcal{T}_{U_2}(\rho)$ is equal to the target rotation $e^{i\theta Z}$ followed by a Pauli channel error. \CP{I haven't checked calculations in the remaining of this section and linked appendices} \begin{lem}[Twirled mixture yields Pauli channel error] Let $\theta$ be an angle, $U_1, U_2$ be unitaries as in \cref{eq:over-under-unitary-approximations} and $p$ be a probability as in \cref{eq:mixing-probability}.
 Then